-I am a postdoc researcher in pedagogies of ELT, and I am located at the University of Munich (LMU), Germany.
+I am a Professor of EFL Education with a special focus on Anglophone Literatures and Cultures , and I am located at the University of Duisburg-Essen (UDE), Germany.
 My main interests in research, teaching, and teacher education include sexual and gender diversity as well as queer perspectives on ELT, and more recently, also digital teaching and learning.
 I am involved in several teacher education projects in Germany, and I regularly write and publish research papers and teaching materials.

 Why did you decide to become a Globe PLC mentor?